-The financial information has been prepared and presented in accordance with HKFRS, which differ in certain material respects from U.S. GAAP.
-For a discussion of these differences, see "Summary of certain differences between HKFRS and U.S. GAAP."
-The summary financial data below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations" and the consolidated financial information and the related notes thereto.
+The financial information has been prepared and presented in accordance with HKFRS.
+The summary financial data below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations" and the consolidated financial information and the related notes included thereto.